 Anti-Bias, Pro-Earth

 MJN currently thinks about biases as the default preferences or assumptions underlying the behaviors that we carry out each day.
-We all have biases.
-But justice demands that we undo biases that are based on grouping, stereotyping, and passing judgments on people because of the way they look, what their religion is, where they come from, what their race or ethnicity is, who they love, and more.
+Justice requires us to identify and undo the harmful biases that stereotype, marginalize, and judge people because of their race, ethnicity, gender, appearance, religion, class, or identity.

 Among defaults, anti-Blackness, anti-Indigeneity, and other forms of racism and prejudice rooted in structures have led to wealth inequality, broken schools, broken elections, lost wisdom, and a broken justice system that has been designed to tear up the path to redressal, reparations, and healing for Black and Indigenous peoples the most.